Division of Humanities

 342. Children’s and Adolescent Literature

 Various genres will be treated with regard to historical, social, cultural, and contemporary perspectives.
 Readings for the course will be drawn from the folk tale, fairy tale, poetry, myth, fiction, and picture books.
-The art and practice of storytelling will be treated, and students are expected to work up a performance.
-Prerequisite: Any two English courses on the 200 level.
+The art and practice of storytelling will be treated.

 343. American Short Story